dtamez/perks/README.md

 A benefits enrollment platform built with Flask and PostgreSQL.

-This project models relational business workflows and demonstrates clean RESTful backend architecture.
+> Backend-focused application modeling relational business workflows and clean service architecture.

 ---